ffevotte/isend-mode.el/README.md

 3. Hitting `C-RET` will send the current line to the interpreter.
-If a region is active, all lines spanned by the region will be sent (*i.e* no line will be only partially sent).
+If a region is active, all lines spanned by the region will be sent (i.e. no line will be only partially sent).

 ## Use cases